Dataframe 0.14 Help

 • Interoperable — hierarchical data layout also opens a possibility of converting any objects structure in application memory to a data frame and vice versa.

 • Safe — the Kotlin DataFrame library provides a mechanism of on-the-fly generation of extension properties that correspond to the columns of a data frame.
 In interactive notebooks like Jupyter or Datalore, the generation runs after each cell execution.
 In IntelliJ IDEA there's a Gradle plugin for generation properties based on CSV file or JSON file.
 Also, we’re working on a compiler plugin that infers and transforms DataFrame schema while typing.
-The generated properties ensures you’ll never misspell column name and don’t mess up with its type, and of course nullability is also preserved.
+You can now clone this project with many examples showcasing how it allows you to reliably use our most convenient extension properties API.
+The generated properties ensure you’ll never misspell column name and don’t mess up with its type, and of course nullability is also preserved.

 • Generic — columns can store objects of any type, not only numbers or strings.

-• Polymorphic — if all columns of DataFrame are presented in some other DataFrames, then the first one could be a superclass for latter.
-Thus, one can define a function on an interface with some set of columns and then execute it in a safe way on any DataFrames which contains this set of columns.
+• Polymorphic — if all columns of DataFrame are presented in some other dataframes, then the first one could be a superclass for latter.
+Thus, one can define a function on an interface with some set of columns and then execute it in a safe way on any DataFrame which contains this set of columns.

 • Immutable — all operations on DataFrame produce new instance, while underlying data is reused wherever it's possible